Electric Zoo

-Electric Zoo is an annual electronic music festival held over Labor Day weekend in New York City on Randall's Island.
+Electric Zoo was an annual electronic music festival held over Labor Day weekend in New York City on Randall's Island.
 The festival represents all genres of electronic music, bringing top international DJs and live acts from multiple countries to four stages.

 In its 2009 inaugural year, 26,000 people attended to see artists Armin van Buuren, Deadmau5, David Guetta and Ferry Corsten.
 In 2011, Electric Zoo expanded to a 3-day festival and with 85,000 attendees.
 Electric Zoo received International Dance Music Awards nominations in 2010, 2011, 2012, and 2013 for "Best Music Event".

 History

 Electric Zoo 2009

 Electric Zoo 2009 was held during Labor Day weekend on September 5, 6, 2009.
 It featured 55 artists over the course of the 2 days the event spanned.

 Electric Zoo 2010

 Electric Zoo 2010 was held on Labor Day weekend on September 4, 5, 2010.
 There were 66 acts during the 2 day festival.